rhencke/rebol/README.md

 require rebuilding which parts, you should probably do full builds.

 As a design goal, compiling Ren-C requires [very little beyond ANSI C89][15].
-Attempts to reign in compiler dependencies have been a large amount of work, and it still supports a [number of older platforms][16].
+Attempts to rein in compiler dependencies have been a large amount of work, and it still supports a [number of older platforms][16].
 However, if it is compiled with a C++ compiler then there is significantly more static analysis at build time, to catch errors.